The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 Eleven years later, the world was ending again for a different reason, a truly terrifying one, as people were dying.
 VTI dropped from $170 to under $115, a 35% drop.

-ME: In March 2020, I had money from selling a house and made a plan to buy more of our ETFs/funds every Monday morning for eight weeks during the crash.
-The plan was to take advantage of the lower prices of our funds and buy over eight weeks to get an average price during the market turmoil.
 The weekly buying on Monday took my emotions out of the decision-making process because it was scary.
 With a crashing market, people dying, and society locked down, some Mondays, it seemed insane to buy, but I kept going.
 Emotion is great for relationships and bad for investing.
+Sorry, Honey!

 As we know now, the market has rebounded faster than anyone would have guessed and has gone on to make massive gains.
-I didn’t know it would rebound that fast, but I did know it would over time.
+I didn’t think it would rebound that fast, but I did know it would over time.

 The Big Picture

 As sensible investors, we need to stay calm and look long-term.
 From 2002 to 2024, VTI made a 361% gain.
-If you had $300,000 invested in 2002 (and did not add any more funds or re-invest dividends), it would be worth around $1.38 million now.
+If you had $300,000 invested in 2002 (and did not add any more funds or re-invest dividends), it would be worth around $1.38 million in 2024.

 Think in ten, twenty, thirty-year time-frames.
 Not just a few years.